Sea-Grapes/SatSearch/README.md

 # Sat Test Search

-A simple app to search for sat test centers in bulk.
-Yeah a whole metaframework is overkill for this but I want my *reactivity soup*
+A simple web app to search for sat test centers in bulk.
+Uses the CollegeBoard API to find locations, currently only works for the US.